timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 **Level 2 - TS Reset:**
 1. Press the TS Reset button
 2. Wait for the copyright messages to appear
-3. Test basic TS Pico functionality with `LOAD "tpi:dir"`
+3. Test basic TS-Pico functionality with `LOAD "tpi:dir"`

 **Level 3 - Power Cycle:**
 1. Turn off the TS 2068 completely
 2. Wait 10 seconds
 3. Turn the TS 2068 back on
-4. Test TS Pico functionality
+4. Test TS-Pico functionality

 **Level 4 - Hardware Check:**
 1. Power down the TS 2068
-2. Remove and reseat the TS Pico in the expansion bus
+2. Remove and reseat the TS-Pico in the expansion bus
 3. Check all physical connections
 4. Power up and test